Last updated: 19 February 2018

 On 28 February 2017 the government introduced a new requirement to secure unreinforced masonry (URM) parapets and facades on buildings in certain areas of Wellington City, Hutt City, Marlborough District and Hurunui District Councils.

-Following the Hurunui/Kaikōura earthquakes in November 2016, GNS Science has advised there is an increased risk of further earthquakes occurring in the next 12 months in areas that include Wellington, Lower Hutt City, Marlborough and Hurunui.
+Following the Hurunui/Kaikōura earthquakes in November 2016, GNS Science advised that there was an increased risk of further earthquakes occurring in the next 12 months in areas that include Wellington, Lower Hutt City, Marlborough and Hurunui.

-Owners of URM buildings in those areas will be notified by their council and are required to secure the street-facing parapets and facades on their buildings within 12 months of the date of the notice.
+Owners of URM buildings in those areas have been notified by their council and are required to secure the street-facing parapets and facades on their buildings within 12 months of the date of the notice.
 The parapets and facades must be secured within this time frame to reduce the risk of falling masonry.

 Buildings with street-facing URM parapets and facades on busy thoroughfares present significant risks to life safety due to their vulnerability in an earthquake event.
 Securing URM parapets and facades is a cost-effective way to reduce risks to life safety and increase public confidence in the event of further aftershocks or earthquakes.